 After this show, we went to the Midnight Jam hosted by Michael Paulo, where the fun continued.

-In the afternoon, we were entertained by DJ Richard Edwards during 3 hours of music and artist Q&As at the Miramar, a beautiful outdoor bar overlooking the sea, with his “Afternoon Chill” program.
+Thursday afternoon, we were entertained by DJ Richard Edwards during 3 hours of music and artist Q&As at the Miramar, a beautiful outdoor bar overlooking the sea, with his “Afternoon Chill” program.
 We got a premium selection of music, and an interesting interview with keyboardist Brian Simpson, talking about the various stages of his career.
-I always enjoy these sessions and look forward to learn new about new releases.
+I always enjoy these sessions and look forward to learn about new releases.

-In the evening, BPM aka bassist Brian Bromberg, guitarist Paul Brown and saxophonist Michael Paulo were appearing at the Salão Pinhal, supported by Jay Rowe on keyboards and Westley Joseph on drums.
+Thursday evening, BPM aka bassist Brian Bromberg, guitarist Paul Brown and saxophonist Michael Paulo were appearing at the Salão Pinhal, supported by Jay Rowe on keyboards and Westley Joseph on drums.
 The three pulled off a great show, going through songs like “Paradise”, “Coup De Ville” and “Eastside Party”, providing catching smooth jazz of the highest order.
 A very nice song was the heartfelt “Here Is Happiness” by Michael Paulo, which was dedicated to his later father, Hawaiian musical legend Rene Paulo who passed away two years ago.
 They slowed it down with “You’re All I Need”, followed by “24/7”, one of the signature songs of Paul Brown, with nice contributions by Jay Rowe on keys.
 They did “Gridlock”, followed by “Black Pearl” which had a bit of a different vibe, supposedly be a cross between Weather Report and Grateful Dead.
 Next was “Seriously?” by Brian Bromberg, before they got really funky with “Minneapolis, 1987” which gave Brian Bromberg an opportunity to slap and pluck his bass, finishing with their rendition of EWF’s “September”, having people dance next to the stage.

 After the intermission, it was time for saxophonist Marcus Anderson and his twin brother Marcel Anderson on vocals.
 The band consisted of Lindner/Asal/Goldhammer/Rowe.
 But before the show started it was time for some advertising, since Marcus Anderson is not only a great musician, but also a versatile businessman.
 Not only does the man sell his own coffee (AND Coffee), but he also launched a new unisex fragrance (called “Encore”), in addition he organizes a three-day music festival called “Jazz ANDCoffee Escape” in Durham, NC.
 After the uptempo opener, he did “Care For You” playing his sax, which also had great guitar and keyboard solos, before he switched to the flute to finish the song.
 Another great track was “Farewell” which originally was a collaboration with his mentor Donald Hayes.